Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Noise in Quantum Circuits

 where the Liouvillian super-operator for the time-evolution of the density matrix is a linear operator acting on the space of density matrices, given as

 Moving beyond the unitary case, the density matrix will, in general, no longer remain pure,

 However, in order to respect the basic statistical interpretation of quantum mechanics, the density matrix must remain a positive semi-definite matrix with unit trace.
 In other words, the time-evolution of the density matrix must be a \textit{completely positive, trace-preserving} (CPTP) map.
-The most general CPTP map on the space of density matrices, which is also linear, Markovian, and time-homogeneous, is generated by the so-called \textit{Lindblad equation} \cite{lindblad},
+If, in addition to this basic requirement, we also require the dynamics to be linear, Markovian, and time-homogeneous, then the most general map on the space of density matrices which meets our requirements is generated by the so-called \textit{Lindblad equation} \cite{lindblad, 10.1063/1.522979},

 The first term in this equation is recognizable as the original unitary evolution, while the second piece, often referred to as the Lindblad term, accounts for decoherence through noise.
 The operators $ \left \{ A_{n} \right \} $ represent a basis for the space of all traceless operators on $\mathcal{H}$, while the time-independent \textit{rate matrix} $\Gamma$ must be Hermitian and positive semi-definite in order to preserve the statistical properties of the density matrix.
 If we relax the assumption that the rate matrix is time-independent, such that the dynamics are no longer time-homogeneous, then the necessary conditions for preserving the statistical interpretation of the density matrix are still not fully understood \cite{RevModPhys.88.021002}.
 We will not concern ourselves with this case here.